 The Tower Shops face the Mountain Monster and offer a wide variety of boutiques.
 There is a Nike outlet, Coffee Armory, REI Co-op, The Mountain Mile General Store, Appalachian Apparel Co., and Junction 35 Spirits, to name a few.

-– Opening in summer 2021 is The Listening Room.
-Noted as one of Nashville’s premiers spots for live music and dining, being featured at The Mountain Mile is one more reason to check it out.
+Opening in the summer of 2021 is The Listening Room.
+Noted as one of Nashville’s premier spots for live music and dining, being featured at The Mountain Mile is one more reason to check it out.